mwaylabs/generator-m-ionic/docs/guides/greenhouse.md

 - **New project**: Setup your own [Generator-M-Ionic](https://github.com/mwaylabs/generator-m-ionic) project.
 Checkout the [documentation](https://github.com/mwaylabs/generator-m-ionic#generator-m-ionic) to get started.
 - **Existing project**: Use an existing project that you've set up with [Generator-M-Ionic](https://github.com/mwaylabs/generator-m-ionic).
 It needs to be in a repository that is available on the web.

 In any case your Generator-M-Ionic project needs the `greenhouse.sh` build script.
-The demo project already contains this, if you chose this option, you'll have to do nothing.
+The demo project already contains this, so if you chose to build the demo project, you'll have to do nothing.
 If you create a new project however, you need to select the `Greenhouse & Relution` option in the [Ecosystems Question](./questions.md#ecosystems).
 And for your existing project you can run the `greenhouse` sub-generator which will generate the `greenhouse.sh` for you:
 ```sh
 yo m-ionic:greenhouse
 ```
+Reading the Generator-M-Ionic [Continuous Integration Guide](./ci.md) sheds some light on the `greenhouse.sh`'s functioning.
+However it is not necessary to understand that in order to proceed.

 ## Build your app in Greenhouse
 After you've prepared your project, created your Relution and Greenhouse accounts and signed into [app.greenhouseci.com](https://app.greenhouseci.com/#/login) and [live.relution.io](https://live.relution.io/relution/portal/#/login) using your browser, you can now create a new app in Greenhouse.